sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/bug-report.md

 > Describe in detail the issue you are having.

-> Is this issue related to a specific component?

 > What did you expect to happen?
 What happened instead?
 What would you like to
-> see changed
+> see changed?

-> Which version of Lyne Components are you using?
+> Which [version](https://lyne-components-deployments.netlify.app/) of *Lyne Components* are you using?

+> Is the issue related to a specific component?
+If so please provide the components Storybook link of the corresponding version.

 > What offering/product do you work on?
 Any pressing shipping or release dates we
 > should be aware of?